“There are friendships imprinted in our hearts that will never be diminished by time and distance.” —Dodinsky

 After hearing my response, people were actually surprised that we hadn’t lost touch and are still best friends.

 The fact that people told me that they needed to call up their own friends more often made me sad.

-If you have a long-distance friendship you want to maintain or revive, here’s what we did:
+If you want to maintain a long-distance friendship or revive one, here’s what we did:

 Before Sarah left, she, Rachel and I sat down together and hashed out all of our feelings.
-We talked about how each of us felt, our individual dreams and where we wanted to go in life.
+We talked about how each of us felt.
+We also shared our individual dreams and where we wanted to go in life.

 Even with living in different time zones, we came up with a game plan to FaceTime each other once a week to chat and catch up.
 In our game plan, we also planned out the first six months of travels to come and visit each other.
 Again, being intentional is what has maintained and strengthened our friendship with each other.

 I have to admit, it is hard without Sarah physically being here.
 However, I’ve learned that to maintain long-distance friendships, it takes hard work.
 And this includes trying to find a way to prioritize relationships with work, travel and your own personal life.
 Absolutely there are days where one of the three of us can’t make the call, but we make it a point to reschedule it to the next day if it’s possible.

-For those of you who have a long-distance friendship and are scared you’ll lose it, don’t fret.
+For those of you who have a long-distance friendship and are scared you’ll lose it, don’t worry.
 Just sit down with each other and talk about it.
 Be very intentional on how you want to strengthen your relationship with each other and stay consistent!
 Consistency is key because you’ll come to realize that it’ll seem like you’re not that far apart at all!

 If you have any questions, please feel free to leave a comment, send me a message!
 I truly hope this helps if you have a bestie that’s about to move away.